 Take note of your feelings as you do this.

 Which of the three category emotions do you experience as you visualize the “perfect you”?

 Most people have a negative association with the idea of chasing perfection.
-Yet I see the pursuit of perfection as a double-edged sword; i.e. its impact on our life depends on how we use it and, more importantly, our intentions.
+However, I see the pursuit of perfection as a double-edged sword; i.e. its impact on our life depends on how we use it and, more importantly, our intentions.

-If channelled in the right way, it can provide the fuel to propel us into taking focused action and eventually accomplishing great things.
+If channeled in the right way, it can provide the fuel to propel us into taking focused action and eventually accomplishing great things.
 But if we aren’t careful, we might push ourselves too hard to the point of burnout and feel worse about ourselves.

 These higher standards are taking a significant toll on people on all levels – mentally, emotionally and spiritually.
 Stress is now a mainstay in the modern world.

 Recently, the Regus Group commissioned a global survey that was conducted in 1,000 corporations in 15 countries.
 It was found that 6 in 10 workers experience workplace stress and it has considerably increased over the past two years.